from URI wants to know…..

 of birth control one uses after unprotected intercourse (hence, the nickname "The

-the prescription.
+After Sex Pill").
 Emergency contraception should not be confused

 with another drug that became available in the U.S. around the same time: